luangjokaj/gopablo/README.md

 For more information check out their documentation and examples: https://github.com/haoxins/gulp-file-include

 ## New pages
-To create new pages, simply create a new .html files in the `src/` directory.
+To create new pages, simply create new .html files in the `src/` directory.

 ## Generate production files
 To generate your distribution files run the command: